jaredly/j3/Roadmap.md

 HOVERY things
 - [ ] filter out keywords

+What's a good way to italicize record keys? hmmm maybe in the report, we can include like style stuff? like

+- [ ] hover types for patterns pls

+- [ ] switch get it workin

 ## maybeeee nodeToType should ... potentially not even return an ast node?
 hmmmmmmm